jaepass/commercejs-vuejs-products/README.md

 },
 ```

-Now go to your **network** tab in your browser in the products object, you should be able to first see in **headers**
+Now either go to your Vue.js devtools to see the returned data or in your **network** tab in the browser, you should be
-that the request was successful with a 200 status code, and secondly the products data json object under the **preview**
+able to first see in **headers** that the request was successful with a 200 status code.
+The products data json object
-tab.
-An abbreviated return data object should look like the below:
+under the **preview** tab should also have an abbreviated returned data object like the below:

 ```json
 [